Ankyloglossia

 Ankyloglossia, also known as tongue-tie, is a congenital oral anomaly that may decrease the mobility of the tongue tip and is caused by an unusually short, thick lingual frenulum, a membrane connecting the underside of the tongue to the floor of the mouth.
 Ankyloglossia varies in degree of severity from mild cases characterized by mucous membrane bands to complete ankyloglossia whereby the tongue is tethered to the floor of the mouth.

+Definition

+Tongue-tie is "a condition that impairs tongue movement due to a restrictive lingual frenulum".
+As of 2025, no definition, classification system, diagnostic parameters and therefore no definite management parameters have been generally accepted.

+Cause

+The cause for tongue tie is unknown.
+While research suggests that tongue-tie could be heritable, most people with it have no inborn diseases.

+There are associations between X-linked cleft palate syndrome and rare syndromes, including Kindler syndrome, Opitz syndrome, and Van Der Woude syndrome.

 Presentation

 Ankyloglossia can affect eating, especially breastfeeding, speech and oral hygiene as well as have mechanical/social effects.
 Ankyloglossia can also prevent the tongue from contacting the anterior palate.
 This can then promote an infantile swallow and hamper the progression to an adult-like swallow which can result in an open bite deformity.
 It can also result in mandibular prognathism; this happens when the tongue contacts the anterior portion of the mandible with exaggerated anterior thrusts.

 Opinion varies regarding how frequently ankyloglossia truly causes problems.
 Some professionals believe it is rarely symptomatic, whereas others believe it is associated with a variety of problems.
 The disagreement among professionals was documented in a study by Messner and Lalakea (2000).